-We have been carrying out a review of the Learning and Development Institute.
-I am delighted to announce that as of April 2013, the new department will be called the Nursing Department and will have three key teams who will be instrumental in delivering our professional agenda as a Royal College of Nursing.
+We have carried out a review of the Learning and Development Institute.
+As of April 2013, the new department has been called the Nursing Department and has three key teams who are instrumental in delivering our professional agenda as a Royal College of Nursing.

-The Nursing Department will be led by Steve Jamieson, Head of Nursing.
+The Nursing Department is led by Steve Jamieson, Head of Nursing.

 There are three Assistant Heads of Nursing, one for each team: